linuxlawson/texpert/README.md

 Windows: Texpert will need to be turned into an executable using PyInstaller or similiar program.
 Python 2 or 3 will also need to be installed (from within Windows).

-Program uses systems default color schemes, so will look different on each OS.
+Program uses systems default color scheme, so will look different on each OS.
 If problems occur, or a black hole forms, please let me know.

 <br>